DevMoOps/CSharp-Bank-Application/README.md

 # HarshaBank Project

-This project is part of the Udemy course "C# Object-Oriented Programming (OOP) Ultimate Guide - Project Master Class" by [Harsha].
+This project is part of the Udemy course "C# Object-Oriented Programming (OOP) Ultimate Guide - Project Master Class" by Harsha Vardhan.

 ## Course Details